shivsinghin/SemanticMemory-LLM/README.md

-# Semantic Memory For the Personal AI 🤖
+# long Term Semantic Memory For LLMs 🤖

 A context-aware AI assistant that builds semantic memory from conversations, enabling personalized and historically-informed responses.